hotwire-django/turbo-django/doc/source/tutorial/index.rst

 ========

 Turbo-Django allows you to easily integrate the Hotwire Turbo framework into your Django site.
-This will allow clients to recieve blocks of html sent from your webserver without using HTTP long-polling or other expensive techniques.
-This makes for dynamic interactive webpages, without all the mucking about with serialziers and javascript.
+This will allow clients to receive blocks of html sent from your web server without using HTTP long-polling or other expensive techniques.
+This makes for dynamic interactive webpages, without all the mucking about with serializers and JavaScript.

 In this tutorial we will build a simple chat server, where you can join an online room, post messages to the room, and have others in the same room see